Skip to main content

 5. Minimize tax bills through tax diversification

-Increasing your retirement savings during times of inflation may be difficult, but tax diversification can help you make the most of your opportunities.
+Increasing your retirement savings during times of inflation or market fluctuation may be difficult, but tax diversification can help you make the most of your opportunities.
 Consider maintaining taxable, tax-deferred and tax-free (Roth) investments that together give you flexibility when it’s time to retire.

 If you haven’t yet started a 401(k) plan for your business, now may be a great time to consider one.
 A new 401(k) offers many tax benefits for you and your business.
-Plus, it can help you attract and retain your best employees.
-With the passage of SECURE 2.0 in December 2022, there are now even more incentives to implement a new plan.
+Plus, it can help you attract and retain your best employees who are the backbone of your business.
+With the passage and implementation of SECURE 2.0, there are now even more incentives to implement a new retirement plan for you, your business and your employees.
+And, a 401(k) would allow you and the business to allocate up to $70,000 or more/year if eligible into your 401(k) account.
+Even if you do not have employees, you may be able to set up a 401(k) for just yourself and an eligible spouse if they earn income from the business.

 Beyond retirement and 401(k)s, 529 accounts and health savings accounts can round out a tax-efficient plan, and qualified health savings accounts can help fund health care expenses in retirement.